MikeMcLarnon/kevin-humes-memorial/content/post/cornhole_2022/index.md

 A special thank you to …
 - RJ for organizing the event
-- Aick and Jimmy for making “Kevin’s Kolch”
+- Alick and Jimmy for making “Kevin’s Kolch”
 - Cythina and Jason (@youwraps) for creating a label for the beer
 - Lauren for helping setup the raffle
 - Henry James Saloon for hosting our event